-Families everywhere are adapting to the new normal.
-We are all practicing social distancing and staying inside for days at a time.
-This is stressful and frightening for a lot of families across the world.
+Families everywhere have adapted and settled into the new normal.
+We are all continuing to practicing social distancing and staying home more.
+The uncertainty of current events is stressful and frightening for a lot of families.
 Sometimes, the only answer is a good laugh.
 Below is a list of relatively inexpensive games that are all fun to play.

-Note: The links in the descriptions for these games are Amazon Affiliate links. if you click these links and buy the games, then EFG will get a small amount of revenue from your purchase.
+Note: The links for these games are Amazon Affiliate links. if you click these links and buy the games, then EFG will get a small amount of revenue from your purchase.

 Exploding Kittens is one of the silliest games in my collection, and is a family favorite.
 You can play as many cards as you like and you end your turn by drawing a card.
 If the card is an exploding kitten and you cannot defuse it you are out of the game.
 The last person standing wins.
 That’s it.
 The game really is that simple.
 The design is such that you never need to reshuffle the discard pile into the deck.
 There will always be a winner by the time the cards run out.
 Check out the review here.